ConcernedCitizen2025/Project2025-Assistant/_questions/006-immigration-policies-impact.md

         </a>
         <p style="font-size: 14px; color: #555; margin-top: 10px;">
             Spread the word: 50 States, 50 Capitals, 50 Marches. <strong>February 5th at noon!</strong>
-            This image is shared from Harlow’s Musings on Bluesky!
+            This image is shared from Harlow's Musings on Bluesky!
         </p>
     </div>
 </div>